Here’s some great news for people in Melbourne and beyond who suffer from anorexia, bulimia and other eating disorders.

 The GP-managed plan will help the estimated one million Australians with eating disorders access the care they need.
 More families will be able to get back to normal and many lives will be saved.

-I’m not exaggerating when I say this is a mini-revolution for mental health in Australia!
+We’re not exaggerating when we say this is a mini-revolution for mental health in Australia!

 - What’s involved in the new eating disorder plan?